ietf-tools/bibxml-service/docs/howto/develop-locally.rst

    no third-party typing stubs are silently installed.

 It’s also a good idea to run flake8.
-Where project conventions differ from flake8 style use project conventions.
+Where project conventions differ from flake8 style, use project conventions.

 Automated testing
 -----------------